-Not for the first time, Toro Rosso's hiring and firing policy has raised eyebrows, especially as the team will be fielding two rookies in 2015 with an average age of just under Nnnnn..nineteen.
+Not for the first time, Toro Rosso's hiring and firing policy raised eyebrows, especially as in 2015 the team would be fielding two rookies 2015 with an average age of just under nineteen.

-Verstappen made a couple of FP1 appearance for the team following his signing and he clearly has talent, a lot of talent.
-However, there is that nagging feeling that at 17 he just might be too young for such a baptism of fire.
-Indeed, the same might be said of his teammate.
+Verstappen made a couple of FP1 appearance for the team following his signing and he clearly had talent, a lot of talent.
+However, there was that nagging feeling that at 17 he just might be too young for such a baptism of fire.
+Indeed, the same could be said of his teammate.

 How wrong we were.

 Fact is, 2015 must be regarded from two angles; the car (the STR10) and driver line-up.
 Whilst one failed, the other succeeded.

 Though the car was good - its one-lap pace particularly impressive - reliability was a serious concern, mainly in terms of the Renault power unit in the back.

 The two drivers, on the other hand, must rank as among the best, most exciting discoveries of recent times, both impressing from the outset.